 The Company conducts impairment assessment of investment property on an annual basis using external independent property valuers to value the property.
-The fair value is determined based on the market value of the property by using sales comparison approach and/or income capitalization method considering its current physical condition (refer note 3(d), 3 (h) and note 5).
+The fair value is determined based on the market value of the property by using sales comparison approach and/or income capitalization method considering its current physical condition (refer notes 3 (h) and note 4).

-e) New standards, amendments and interpretations effective from 1 January 2020 f) New standards, amendments and interpretations issued but not yet effective
+e) New standards, amendments and interpretations effective from 1 January 2021 f) New standards, amendments and interpretations issued but not yet effective

-There are no new standards, amendments to the standards, which became effective as of 1 January 2020, that were relevant and material to the Company.
+There are no new standards, amendments to the standards, which became effective as of 1 January 2021, that were relevant and had a material impact on the financial statements.